 The CRG will assist the project team by:

-Further detail including information about CRG members can be found in the Community section.
+Further details including information about CRG members can be found in the Community section of the TCV website.

 VNI West is a major infrastructure project representing a significant investment in north-west Victoria.
-It will deliver a range of benefits for all Victorians including lower electricity prices and improved energy security.
+It will deliver benefits for all Victorians, including:

 See the VTIF Consultation website and VTIF Fact Sheet for Communities.